andres-sacco/martial-art-to-test/README.md

 ## Documentation of APIs

 The API has documentation to understand which parameters are required and the URL to invoke them.
-To see the API documentation is necessary to run each project and access to the [Swagger](http://localhost:6070/api/flights/catalog/documentation)
+To see the documentation to understand which endpoints are available you can use the [Swagger](http://localhost:6070/api/flights/catalog/documentation)

 ## FAQ